looker-open-source/looker_deployer/README.md

 ###  Local Installation

-It is recommended to set up a python virtual environment if you intend to user looker-deployer on your local machine rather than using the docker image.
+It is recommended to set up a python virtual environment if you intend to use looker-deployer on your local machine rather than using the docker image.
 This will prevent other modules from creating conflicts with the looker-deployer install.

 [pyenv](https://github.com/pyenv/pyenv) offers easy management of python versions and virtual environments.